Semi-Coupled Two-Stream Fusion ConvNets for Action Recognition at Extremely Low Resolutions: Related Work

 There have been few works that have addressed eLR in the context of visual recognition.
 In \cite{wang2016studying}, very low resolution networks were investigated in the context of eLR {\it image} recognition.
 The authors proposed to incorporate HR images in training to augment the learning process of the network through filter sharing (PCSRN).
 In \cite{dai2015towards}, eLR action recognition was first explored using $l_1$ nearest-neighbor classifiers to discriminate between action sequences.
-More recently, egocentric eLR activity recognition was explored in \cite{ryoo2016privacy} where the authors introduced the paradigm of inverse super resolution (ISR) to learn the optimal set of transformation parameters from HR to eLR, and then generate multiple eLR videos from a single eLR video.
-Then they extracted a number of per-frame features including histogram of pixel intensities, histogram of oriented gradients (HOG) \cite{dalal2005histograms}, histogram of optical flows (HOF) \cite{chaudhry2009histograms} and ConvNet features.
-To capture temporal changes, they used the Pooled Time Series (POT) feature representation \cite{ryoo2015pooled} which is based on time series analysis.
-We benchmark our proposed methodologies against these last two works, and are able to show consistent recognition improvement.
+More recently, egocentric eLR activity recognition was explored in \cite{ryoo2016privacy}.
+The authors introduced inverse super resolution (ISR) to learn an optimal set of image transformations during training that generate multiple eLR videos from a single HR video.
+Then, they trained a classifier based on features extracted from all generated eLR videos.
+The per-frame features include histogram of pixel intensities, histogram of oriented gradients (HOG) \cite{dalal2005histograms}, histogram of optical flow (HOF) \cite{chaudhry2009histograms} and ConvNet features.
+To capture temporal changes, they used the Pooled Time Series (POT) feature representation \cite{ryoo2015pooled} which is based on time-series analysis.
+This classifier was finally used in testing.
+However, in keeping with recent research trends our aim is to develop an end-to-end, ConvNet-only solution that avoids hand-crafted features and, therefore, minimizes human intervention.
+We benchmark our proposed methodologies against last two works, and show consistent recognition improvement.